 Paul Sellers doesn’t seem to think much of Irwin “Marples” chisels, as far as I can tell mainly because they’re not the same as the Marples of old.
 I bought a set of five (6, 10, 13, 19 and 25mm) “M444” chisels (these are the ones with the solid plastic, not rubberised, handles) on Wranglerstar’s recommendation* and they seem to work well.
 I happened to have an unused but old CK “Marples blue chip”-style 16mm chisel which came from my grandad (I suspect another flea market purchase) which fits nicely in the gap in my set and as far as I can tell the Irwin and the CK chisels perform just as well as each other.

-I sharpen my tools using oilstones.
-For chisels and narrow tools I have a grey manmade double-sided coarse/fine stone which I inherited from my maternal grandfather (he probably bought it at a flea market he frequented).
+I used to sharpen my tools using oilstones.
+For chisels and narrow tools I have a grey manmade double-sided coarse/fine stone which I inherited from my grandfather (he probably bought it at a flea market he frequented).
 No idea who made it.
 After cleaning it off with some white spirit it works fine – it is slightly dished, but as Paul points out, that isn’t a problem.

-I created a Paul Sellers style strop which I use after the oilstones.
+I created a Paul Sellers style strop which I use after sharpening.
 I bought a bag of leather offcuts from eBay for a few pounds (from a place that makes leather furniture) and found a large enough piece for the strop.
 I started using Silverline green compound that Paul recommends, which worked well enough.
 A while later I bought a metal polishing kit for my bench grinder, which came with an assortment of other bars of compound, and I tried the white “stainless steel” compound on a strop and it seems to work much better (a shinier more mirror-like finish) than the green compound, so for now at least I’m going to switch to that.
 I may change my mind later.

 I made a Paul Sellers rag-in-a-can oiler (using a small sweetcorn can, so a little smaller than Paul’s baked bean/tomato can).
 I loaded it with baby oil (see above, much cheaper than 3-in-1) and it works well.